Get support from A&P

 • Risk Assessment Plan elaborated by the company’s preventive organisation, in case of obras sin proyecto (extemporaneous works), i.e. works of a minur nature, such as the assembly and disassembly of installations.

-Furthermore, each contractor, prior to subcontracting with a company or self-employed person for part of the work, must obtain a Subcontracting Book (Libro de Subcontratación).
-Generally, the labor authority in the province in which the company will operate in Spain is competent to issue the Subcontracting Book.
+Additionally, before subcontracting any part of the work to a company or self-employed individual, each contractor must obtain a Subcontracting Book (Libro de Subcontratación).
+Typically, the labor authority in the province where the company operates in Spain is responsible for issuing this book.

-Inside, the contractor must record, in chronological order from the start of the work, each and every subcontracting carried out on the site with subcontractors and self-employed workers.
+The contractor must chronologically record all subcontracting activities conducted on the site with subcontractors and self-employed workers, starting from the commencement of the work.
 Hence, the Subcontracting Book is used to control and monitor the subcontracting system.

 Get a Free Quote